piashcse/ktor-E-Commerce/README.md

 - [Kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) - A multiplatform Kotlin library for working with date and time.
 - [Bcrypt](https://github.com/patrickfav/bcrypt) - A Java standalone implementation of the bcrypt password hash function.
 Based on the Blowfish cipher it is the default password hash algorithm for OpenBSD and other systems including some Linux distributions.
 - [Apache Commons Email](https://github.com/apache/commons-email) - Apache Commons Email aims to provide an API for sending email.
 It is built on top of the JavaMail API, which it aims to simplify.
-- [Ktor OpenAPI/Swagger](https://github.com/LukasForst/ktor-openapi-generator) - The Ktor OpenAPI Generator is a library to automatically generate the descriptor as you route your ktor application.
+- [ktor-swagger-ui](https://github.com/SMILEY4/ktor-swagger-ui) - Kotlin Ktor plugin to generate OpenAPI and provide Swagger UI.
 - [Valiktor](https://github.com/valiktor/valiktor) - Valiktor is a type-safe, powerful and extensible fluent DSL to validate objects in Kotlin

 ## Requirements